 Important: Pearson enables Administrators and Teachers to customize courses in many ways.
 While this is one of the more powerful features of this next-generation platform, there is the potential that making customizations in some courses could compromise the functionality, alignment, or efficacy of your virtual program.
 For more information, please contact Pearson Support.
 Phone: 844-597-3224 Email: firstname.lastname@example.org Creating and modifying assessment questions is an advanced feature of Pearson Connexus.
 Refer to articles contained in the Editor Section of Pearson Connexus Support if you have questions on how to access or use these features.

 Adding questions to assessments and practice questions activities is easy.

-- Within the Syllabus, add an assessment or practice questions activity to the desired folder, or select Edit (pencil icon) next to an existing assessment activity.
+- Add an assessment or practice questions activity to the desired folder, or select Edit (pencil icon) next to an existing assessment activity.

 - Select the Questions tab.

 - The Add question (plus sign) icon to create a new question.
 See the Create and edit questions section below for more information.

 - The Link question (link) icon to add existing questions or question banks.
 From here, you can choose a question or question bank from the current course, or select the list (browse) icon to find questions or question banks from another course you have access to.

 Create and edit questions

 - Choose from between eight question types using the question dropdown menu.
 Review each question type below.